olsonpm/nss-certutil-helpers/README.md

 $ nch export-cert --nickname 'test-client-nick' \
   --key-only \
   --filepath ../../curl/test-client-nick.key.pem

+# Under the hood will be similar to step 5 which also exports a cert
 ```

 11) You are now all set up to create the node server.
 I have a minimal one